Car Insurance Calculator: Estimate Your Car Insurance Cost

 It can also cover lost wages and pay for someone to do household tasks you can no longer perform yourself.
 This can include cleaning your house or babysitting.

-Twenty states require uninsured and underinsured motorist coverage.
+require uninsured motorist coverage. and Washington, D.C. require both uninsured and underinsured motorist coverage.

 You'll need this coverage if you have a loan or lease.
 But it's expensive, often doubling the cost of insurance.